SenyuYangPDELearner/SenyuYangPDELearner.github.io/README.md

 <b>Academy</b> <br>

-My research interests include nonlinear PDEs, harmonic analysis and spectral theory, especially those related to fluid mechanics, dispersive PDEs and nonlinear waves.
-Any discussion about mathematics and relevant physics is welcome.
+My research interests include nonlinear PDEs, harmonic analysis and spectral theory, especially those related to fluid mechanics, dispersive equations and nonlinear waves.
+Any discussion about mathematics or relevant physics is welcome.
 Please do not hesitate to send me an email, chat with me on <a class="icon" target="_blank" rel="noopener" href="https://www.zhihu.com/people/syy-24-75"><i class="fa-brands fa-zhihu"></i></a>, or approach me directly. <br>

 &emsp;萃梦想\|Publications <br>